LanceDB provides a comprehensive suite of indexing strategies to optimize query performance across diverse workloads:

 When new data is added to a table, LanceDB Cloud automatically updates indices in the background.

-To see the status of an index, call the index_stats() API to view the number of rows that are currently unindexed.
+To check index status, use index_stats() to view the number of unindexed rows.
 This will be zero when indices are fully up-to-date.

-This feature currently is only available in LanceDB Enterprise.
-Please Contact us to enable GPU for indexing for your deployment.
+This feature is currently only available in LanceDB Enterprise.
+Please contact us to enable GPU indexing for your deployment.

-With GPU powered indexing, LanceDB is able to create a vector index with billions of rows in a few hours.
+With GPU-powered indexing, LanceDB can create vector indices with billions of rows in a few hours.